Noncommutative real algebraic geometry of Kazhdan's property (T): Introduction

 \subsection{Acknowledgment}

-The author was benefited from the conversations with M. Mimura, H. Sako, Y. Suzuki, and R. Willet, during the conference ``Metric geometry and analysis'' held in Kyoto University in December 2013.
+The author has benefited from the conversations with M. Mimura, H. Sako, Y. Suzuki, and R. Willet, during the conference ``Metric geometry and analysis'' held in Kyoto University in December 2013.